A copy of the prison regulations is made available to the prisoners

 The law provides for a sentence adjustment system

-Penalty adjustments can be made during ongoing sentences
+Sentence adjustments can be granted during the incarceration

 There is no clear and substantive criterion for parole disclosed to prisoners.
 The level of parole granted by prison officers is very restricted.

-Some categories of prisoners are not eligible for sentence adjustment
+Specific categories of prisoners are ineligible for sentence adjustment

 Under a 1998 administrative order, persons sentenced to life imprisonment are not eligible for parole.